-Beth Ireland is the Lead Instructor for the Turning Intensive.
-She has been a professional woodworker in Roslindale, Massachusetts since 1983, specializing in woodturning, furniture, and cabinetry.
-She holds a graduate degree in sculpture from Massachusetts College of Art and Design, and her work has been widely exhibited and published throughout the U.S. Her business encompasses everything from one-of-a-kind sculpture to production runs of furniture and turnings.
+Lead Instructor Beth Ireland has been a professional woodworker in Roslindale, MA, since 1983, specializing in turning and sculpture.
+She holds an MFA from the Massachusetts College of Art and Design, and her work has been widely exhibited and published, including a 2015 profile in American Woodturner.
+She has also held several prestigious Windgate Fellowships and participated in the International Turning Exchange.
+Beth’s business encompasses everything from production runs of turned balusters to one-of-a-kind sculpture.
 Her website is bethireland.net.

 Visiting Instructor Mark Gardner is a full-time studio turner and sculptor in Saluda, NC.
 His award-winning work is exhibited nationally and has been acquired for the permanent collections of the Museum of Arts and Design in New York, the Yale University Art Gallery, and the Minneapolis Institute of Art, among others.
 He is represented in publications such as New Masters of Woodturning (Fox Chapel Press, 2008) and Scratching the Surface: Art and Content in Contemporary Wood (Guild Publishing, 2002).
 Mark’s website is markgardnerstudio.com.